Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: the lamb belly

 Good old Leo.
-This wine bar is perfect for after-work drinks.
-The way that people spill out happily onto the pavement, wine in hand, reminds me of happy hour drinks in London somehow.
-I’ve never actually lived or worked in London (thank god) but I always felt a stab of envy whenever I saw those happy hour drinks going on.
-Don’t ask me why.
+His wine bar is perfect for after-work drinks.
+The way that people spill out happily onto the pavement, wine in hand, reminds me of happy hour drinks in London somehow!

-I’m getting side-tracked.
-Leo’s wine bar is another great spot for trying new wines (or grabbing a glass of your old favourite) and they regularly have food pop-ups, so it’s also great for discovering new eats in the city.
+This bar is another great spot for trying new wines (or grabbing a glass of your old favourite) and they regularly have food pop-ups, so it’s also great for discovering new eats.
 And if you’re there on a non-pop-up night, you can always grab a pizza bagel from the adjoining bagel shop, Max’s.

 Price range: Cheap